fluree/docs.flur.ee/src/content/0.15.0/docs/examples/iam.md

 ## Identity & Access Managment (IAM)

-This example will give you an idea of how you can implement a basic Identity & Access Management system with Fluree's password authentication API and built-in data permissioning features.
+This example will give you an idea of how you can implement a basic Identity & Access Management system with Fluree's password authentication API and built-in data permission features.
 To follow along, you will need to have some API testing software handy (like [Postman](https://postman.com) or [Insomnia](https://insomnia.rest)) in order to use password authentication.

-Identity and access managment is a system that uses authentication, authorizations, and user roles to provide the appropriate level of access to a data source for a user.
+Identity and access management is a system that uses authentication, authorizations, and user roles to provide the appropriate level of access to a data source for a user.
 In this example, we'll be using Fluree's Password API to handle authentication; smart functions and the `_rule` collection to handle authorization, and the `_role` and `_auth` collections to set up our user roles.

 ### Setting Up